thatoldfarm/qeac/README.md

 * **Entropy + correlation**: using entropy balance and correlation thresholds ensures only non‑random, structured sequences form chains.
 * **Cryptographic hashing**: ensures results are tamper-proof and verifiable.
 * **Position tracking**: every link ties back to an exact π offset, making the proof reproducible.

+---

+## NOTE: This method is similar to the one used in some of the AI kernels found [here](https://github.com/thatoldfarm/system-prompt) but meant to be a standalone proof without having to use a Torus or Quantum Lock State to find the QEAC(s) in pi.